department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care-mashup/conversation-guide.md

 ###### MODERATOR SHARES LINK TO PROTOTYPE
 [UXPin Link]

 Since this is only a prototype some links and features will work but most won't.
 I ask that you think out loud as we go through the prototype.

 ###### PROTOTYPE: VA.gov main
 #### Question:
 - Are you familiar with VA.gov's location finder?
+Go ahead and click 'Find a VA location' for me.

 ###### PROTOTYPE: User clicks on 'Find a VA Location'
 #### Questions: